genesiscommunitysuccess/docs/docs/04_front-end/02_web-components/01_form/07_radio.md

 ## Use cases

-* Selecting multiple options in the same input
+Selecting multiple options in the same input.